davidyemo/Azure-Labs/Labs/Lab_7 Manage Azure Storage.md

 Lab_7 Manage Azure Storage

+This lab focused on configuring and securing Azure storage solutions for blobs and file shares.

 Task 1: Create and configure a storage account

 Created and configured a storage account with read access geo-redundant storage set a lifecycle rule to move blobs to cool storage after 30 days and verified all settings.